NullifiedSec/urahara-shop/backend/PODMAN_SETUP.md

 podman-compose up -d
 ```

-Or create a `.env` file in the project root:
+Or create a `.env` file in the backend directory:
 ```env
 DB_DATABASE=uraharashop
 DB_USERNAME=uraharashop